 Thai people love their food and take pride in how good it tastes.
 If, while eating, you are asked ‘aroy mai’ (tasty – yes?), you can reply, ‘aroy’ and nod.
 You can even take it a step further by saying ‘aroy dee’ (yummy), or ‘aroy mak mak’ (very very tasty).

 ‘Aroy dee’ is also the best way to express your appreciation for the mouth-watering fruits of Thailand.

 ‘Nam’ and ‘hong nam’ rhyme so they are easy to remember.
 Water in toilet (nam in hong nam).

-Remember it is not safe to drink ‘tap water’ (nam prapa) in Thailand.
-Consider investing in a LifeStraw bottle.
-(View LifeStraw on Amazon).
+Remember: it is not safe to drink ‘tap water’ (nam prapa) in Thailand.
+Please try to reduce your plastic footprint – consider investing in a LifeStraw bottle.

 9 – Hong nam: Toilet